Project Economics course

 • When / how to use probabilistic analysis

-• Day 3: Presenting Economics / Investment Decision Making
+• Part 3: Presenting Economics / Investment Decision Making

 • Analyses to support key decisions